apache/druid/docs/querying/arrays.md

 as regular scalar strings.
 SQL `BIGINT ARRAY` and `DOUBLE ARRAY` cannot be loaded under `arrayIngestMode: mvd`.
 This mode is not recommended and will be removed in a future release, but provided for backwards compatibility.

-When `arrayIngestMode` is `none`, Druid throws an exception when trying to store any type of arrays.
-This mode is most useful when set in the system default query context with `druid.query.default.context.arrayIngestMode = none`, in cases where the cluster administrator wants SQL query authors to explicitly provide one or the other in their query context.

 The following table summarizes the differences in SQL ARRAY handling between `arrayIngestMode: array` and `arrayIngestMode: mvd`.